Arishkamu/checkProofs/README.md

 - This project is runned by Cabal
 - To process default file [AllGoodExamples.hs](examples/AllGoodExamples.hs) or pass your own to arguments
 - File [src\ProofBase.hs](src/ProofBase.hs) contains description of annotation language and
+- [info.md](info.md) contains notes about developing process

 ---